 Jeju Jungmun Resort is blessed with not only beautiful natural scenery but also with numerous entertainment and convenience facilities catering to both domestic and international tourists.
 Jusangjeolli Cliff, near the International Convention Center Jeju, delivers a sight to behold with its gigantic rock pillars running along the costal line.
 Cheonjeyeon Falls, a three-tiered waterfall, is another attraction not to be missed in Seogwipo.
 While the first section of the waterfall is only active after rain, the second and third sections are active all year round.

 Another favorite tourist attraction at Jungmun Resort is the Teddy Bear Museum.
 The museum boasts quite an impressive collection of teddy bears from all over the world.
-Exhibition halls are designed with different themes related to teddy bears, such as 20th century history exhibition and fable parodies portrayed by teddy bears.
+Exhibition halls are designed with different themes, such as 20th century history exhibition and fable parodies, all portrayed by teddy bears.
 The Teddy Bear Museum is a popular museum loved by visitors of all ages, recommended as an excellent place to visit with friends, families, or even on a date.
-The museum also has an outdoor souvenir shop, cafeteria, and a park that offers a splendid view.
+The museum also has a souvenir shop, cafeteria, and a park that offers a splendid view.